FlyingfrogFR/Sweatbox-Builder/README.md

 ## The gist

-If you mentor on VATSIM/IVAO, you know the drill: a good **sweatbox** session needs a scenario file full of AI traffic, and writing those `.scn` files by hand is a pain.
+If you mentor on VATSIM, you know the drill: a good **sweatbox** session needs a scenario file full of AI traffic, and writing those `.scn` files by hand is a pain.
 Every aircraft wants a position, squawk, route, spawn heading, timing… all in EuroScope's exact format, and one typo and it won't load right.